adamsilver/fdpb/02-Checkout.md

 ### Postcode field

-Designers are obsessed with clean lines and matching widths.
+Designers are obsessed with clean lines and symmetry.
+In Write Less Damn Code[^4], Heydon Pickering jokingly points out that was the reason some people added ‘XHTML 1.1 Compliant’ banners just to ensure the height of the navigation bar matches the height of the content perfectly.

 In the case of the delivery form, we might be tempted to give each field the same width.
 It's hard to argue aginst the beauty of such a design, but we're not installing a minimalist art display.

 We're designing a form for people to complete easily.
 Making the postcode field wide (to match the others) is a cognitive burden on the user.
 This is because the width of the field gives users a clue as to the length of the content required.

-Baymard Institute's study[^44] found that *if a field is too long or too short, users start to wonder if they correctly understood the label.
+Baymard Institute's study[^5] found that *if a field is too long or too short, users start to wonder if they correctly understood the label.
 This was especially true for fields with uncommon data or a technical label like card verification code.*

 As a postcode consists of approximately 8 characters, the field should have width to match as shown above.
 This rule doesn't apply just to the postcode, we can use the same technique on other fields where the length of field is known.

 ### Capture+

-Capture+[^] is a third party API and plugin that allows users to search for their address easily.
+Capture+[^6] is a third party API and plugin that allows users to search for their address easily.
 Instead of manually typing each part of the address in 5 separate boxes, it offers users a single text box.

 ![Capture+](./images/?.png)